-Choosing A Level subjects can be daunting, which is why we provide a number of opportunities for students to find out more about the subjects on offer, and receive bespoke guidance on their subject choices.
+Choosing A Level subjects can be daunting, so we provide several opportunities for students to find out more about the subjects on offer and receive bespoke guidance on their subject choices.

-These include
+These opportunities include:

-- A Sixth Form Taster Day during the autumn term of the Upper Fifth (Year 11) when students can get a feel of what life in our Sixth Form is like - Careers guidance as part of the Upper Fifth PSHE curriculum - The Sixth Form Open Evening - 'My careers choice' careers interviews and individualised feedback from expert external advisors - Small group careers interviews with the Director of Careers - A Subject Fair immediately after the mock exams in January, where girls in the Upper Fifth can talk about the subjects on offer with current Sixth Formers who are studying these subjects - Talks about A Levels during subject lessons in January - Individual subject-choice interviews with senior members of staff who will be able to talk through each student's proposed courses and answer their questions - The Upper Fifth parents' evening, which provides the opportunity for parents and pupils to discuss individual subjects with their daughter's teachers - In addition to the more formal provision listed above, your daughter will be able to ask her tutor, Head of Year and subject teachers for advice, as well as senior staff.
+- A Sixth Form Taster Day during the Autumn Term of the Upper Fifth (Year 11) when students can get a feel for what life in our Sixth Form is like. - Careers guidance as part of the Upper Fifth PSHE curriculum. - The Sixth Form Open Evening. - 'My Careers Choice' careers interviews and individualised feedback from expert external advisors. - Small group careers interviews with the Director of Careers. - A Subject Fair immediately after the mock exams in January, where students in the Upper Fifth can talk about the subjects on offer with current Sixth Formers who are studying these subjects. - Talks about A Levels during subject lessons in January. - Individual subject-choice interviews with senior members of staff who will be able to talk through each student's proposed courses and answer their questions. - The Upper Fifth Parents' Evening, which provides the opportunity for parents and students to discuss individual subjects with teachers. - In addition to the more formal provision listed above, your daughter will be able to ask her Tutor, Head of Year and subject teachers for advice.